The business half of a dental family

-My first practice purchase taught me more than any CE course ever has: how to read a seller's P&L with appropriate skepticism, what a lease can quietly cost you, why the team you inherit matters more than the equipment you inherit, and how quickly the numbers stop being abstract when your name is on the loan.
+Our first office taught me more than any degree has: how to read a seller's P&L with appropriate skepticism, what a lease can quietly cost you, why the team you inherit matters more than the equipment you inherit, and how quickly the numbers stop being abstract when your name is on the loan.
+The transition from associate to practice owner is dramatic — overnight, a clinician becomes a chief executive — and almost nothing in dental training prepares you for it.

-The second and third offices taught me the other half — that a practice you don't personally hold together every day requires real systems: block scheduling that protects production, KPIs reviewed monthly, a hiring process instead of hiring luck, and a team culture strong enough to survive growth.
-Our clinical teams train continuously, and we run our practices on the same operational discipline I now teach.
+The offices that followed taught the other half: a practice you don't personally hold together every day requires real systems — block scheduling that protects production, KPIs reviewed monthly, a hiring process instead of hiring luck, and a team culture strong enough to survive growth.
+We run our practices on the same operational discipline I now teach.

 Doctors Inc. exists because I kept having the same conversation with associates and new owners: smart, capable dentists making expensive decisions alone, with advice only from people who had something to sell them — a broker's commission, a lender's loan, a supplier's contract.